urbitassociates-archive/drone-kubernetes-helm/README.md

-Probably not used, we use the official version of this one. //Simon Forsman, 2018-05-23

 # drone-kubernetes-helm

 Drone plugin to deploy or update a project on Kubernetes using Helm.
 For the usage information and a listing of the available options please take a look at [the docs](DOCS.md).